henspace/text2lesson-docs/docs/learning-trail/examples.md

 item begins with the character **i**.
 You can put this in brackets to make it clearer like this **(i)**.
 They'll both work.

-In this lesson, each question has some introductory.
+In this lesson, each question has some introductory text.

-1. Play the lesson in the _Text2Lesson_.
+1. Play the lesson in _Text2Lesson_.
 1. Take a look at the [Animals](examples/animals.txt) text.

-And here is an extract showing the introduction:
+Here is an extract showing the introduction:

 ```
 (i) This is a short quiz about animals.
 Have a go and see how much you know.